 - Two more seats in the Model S (although not fully fledged).

 - Children of the appropriate age are usually enthusiastic.

 - An eye-catcher during test drives.

-- Reinforcements in the area of the rear of the vehicle better protect all passengers in an accident.
+- Reinforcements in the rear of the vehicle better protect all passengers in an accident.

 - No heating/air conditioning in the trunk.
-In winter it gets very cold quickly.
+In winter, it gets cold quickly.

 - Children can look out badly, after a certain time they might get sick.